-Daniel David Black is Assistant Professor of Vocal Music & Conducting, Director of Choral Activities at Houghton College in Houghton, New York.
-Prior to joining the faculty at Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
-His background also includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).
-He also has extensive experience as a professional church musician.
+Prior to his appointment at Rochester Classical Academy, Daniel David Black served as Associate Professor of Vocal Music & Conducting and Director of Choral Activities at Houghton University in Houghton, New York.
+Before coming to Houghton, he was the Director of Choral Activities at Lakeland University in Sheboygan, Wisconsin.
+His background includes teaching at Buffalo State College (Buffalo, NY), Villa Maria College (Buffalo, NY), Nardin Academy (Buffalo, NY), and Immaculata Academy (Hamburg, NY).

-Dr. Black holds a bachelor of music from Northwestern University (Evanston, IL), a master of music from Houghton College (Houghton, NY), and the doctor of musical arts from the University of Arizona (Tucson, AZ).
+Dr. Black holds a Bachelor of Music from Northwestern University (Evanston, IL), a Master of Music from Houghton College (Houghton, NY), and a Doctor of Musical Arts from the University of Arizona (Tucson, AZ).
 He and his family attend Grace Road Church and he volunteers with the children’s ministry.

 Mary Delmastro has taught art history at several local colleges for over ten years, including Brockport, RIT, and Finger Lakes Community College, where she is currently an Assistant Professor.
-She holds a bachelors from the University of Rochester in Mechanical Engineering and a Masters of Art History through the Syracuse University’s program of Renaissance Art in Florence, Italy.
+She holds a Bachelor of Science in Mechanical Engineering from the University of Rochester and a Master of Arts in Art History through Syracuse University’s program of Renaissance art in Florence, Italy.
 She also regularly teaches at the Memorial Art Gallery, developing courses for the Creative Workshops and giving lectures for the Docent Education Program.
 She, her husband, and their two young children attend The Well.